EpicSquid/exposed-code-generator/README.md

     configFilepath = "exposedCodeGeneratorConfig.yml"
 }
 ```

-It is strongly recommended to avoid mixing different ways of specifying parameters.

 ### Database connection parameters:

 1. `connectionURL` -- connection URL as used with JDBC (e.g. `jdbc:postgresql://localhost:12346/user=postgres&password=`)